-- Show evidence of how they are making Scouting accessible to those with additional needs Evidence they could use may include one or more of the following: a visit from their Training Adviser, notes showing how they have adapted badge requirements for a young person with additional needs, a programme plan showing adaptation to an activity to make in inclusive, a written or verbal statement to their Training Adviser by an observer showing how you have made adjustments to their meeting, programme or other Scouting elements to increase accessibility for those with additional needs, notes from a meeting with a parent or carer to make Scouting accessible to a young person with additional needs. - Increase awareness of additional needs by running an activity or event for either young people or adults - Evidence they could use may include one or more of the following: a sectional visit from their Training Adviser, a written or verbal statement for a Training Adviser or from an observer describing an activity or game they have run to increase awareness of additional needs, instructions for a game or activity they have run with the young people of the section. - Any other ideas subject to agreement with their Training Adviser
+- Show evidence of how they are making Scouting accessible to those with additional needs Evidence they could use may include one or more of the following: a visit from their Training Adviser to an increasingly accessible meeting place, a sectional visit from their Training Adviser, notes showing how they have adapted badge requirements for a young person with additional needs, a programme plan showing adaptation to an activity to make in inclusive, a written or verbal statement to their Training Adviser by an observer showing how you have made adjustments to their meeting, programme or other Scouting elements to increase accessibility for those with additional needs, notes from a meeting with a parent or carer to make Scouting accessible to a young person with additional needs. - Increase awareness of additional needs by running an activity or event for either young people or adults

+Evidence they could use may include one or more of the following: a sectional visit from their Training Adviser, a written or verbal statement for a Training Adviser or from an observer describing an activity or game they have run to increase awareness of additional needs, instructions for a game or activity they have run with the young people of the section.

+Any other ideas subject to agreement with their Training Adviser